How I Reclaimed My Life from Chronic Pain

 It’s easy to fall into a rut or lose control of your life in one way or another.
 Often, I’ve not even realized it’s happened until it’s too late.
 At that point I must work a lot harder to reclaim my life.

 Reclaiming my life from chronic illness was definitely the hardest thing I’ve done.
 Largely because I spent a lot of time feeling that I couldn’t do it.
+I felt like it was not in my control.

 When chronic illness takes your life away you feel like you have no control.
 You feel as if no matter what you do you’ll never get your life back, that it’s gone for good.
+Thankfully, that’s not true.
+Life can be reclaimed, even from chronic illness.

 Losing My Life to Chronic Pain